-The Group has a set of internal rules and procedures for the different activities it performs, which are fully in keeping with the applicable legal provisions.
+The Group has a set of internal rules and procedures for its different activities, which are fully in keeping with the applicable legal provisions.

-The reports of the Group's Internal Audit Department are prepared by experts independent from the business management and informs the management bodies of the Group subsidiaries of its conclusions and recommendations.
-It also reports to the Audit and Compliance Committee of the parent company, Ebro Puleva, S.A., so that any remedies required may be taken and any necessary improvements implemented.
+The reports of the Group's Internal Audit Department are prepared by experts independent from the business management and the department reports to the management bodies of the Group subsidiaries and the Audit and Compliance Committee of the parent company, Ebro Puleva, S.A., on its conclusions and recommendations so that any remedies required may be taken and any necessary improvements implemented.